navigation bar

 LIKE and NOT LIKE

-The LIKE operator is used to search for a specified pattern in a column of strings.
+The LIKE operator is used to search for a specified pattern in a string.

 The NOT LIKE operator returns the complementary set of entries excluded by the LIKE operator.